TYPO3-Documentation/sphinx_typo3_theme_rendering_test/Documentation/Confval/Index.rst

 `:confval:` is a text role to create a reference to the description.

-`:default:` and `:type:` are recognized fields in the field list table and
-- possible - be normalized or localized on output.
-We may choose to add more names in future if needed.

 Examples:

-•  A page where sphinx-doc.org uses the `:confval` directive: https://www.sphinx-doc.org/en/master/usage/configuration.html
+*  A page where sphinx-doc.org uses the `:confval` directive: https://www.sphinx-doc.org/en/master/usage/configuration.html
    \• `rst-source
    <http://www.sphinx-doc.org/en/master/_sources/usage/configuration.rst.txt>`__

-•  See long list of automatic entries for "configuration value" in the index: https://www.sphinx-doc.org/en/master/genindex.html#C
+*  See long list of automatic entries for "configuration value" in the index: https://www.sphinx-doc.org/en/master/genindex.html#C